How to Wean Your Toddler Off of Bottles (for good!)

 - Prolonged bottle use could lead to picky eating.
 I see this often with my clients.
 Frequently, a toddler will place preference on a bottle because it’s easier.
 Then, you’ll typically get stuck in a cycle where they will reject the food you offer if they know they can have a bottle later.

-How do you wean a toddler off of bottles?
+How do you wean your toddler off of bottles?

 Alright, so you’re convinced it’s important to get rid of your toddler’s bottles, but how do you actually do it?
 Here is my step-by-step guide: